A leg to stand on

 • Food shots in which the food had to be freshened and fixed up.

-If the work could’ve been done at one minute per picture that would still have added up to 1,017 minutes, or 17 hours, of non-stop work.
-Some pictures required just a quick basic tweak of crop, levels and sharpen but others required much more work.
+If the work could’ve been done at one minute per picture that would still have added up to 1,017 minutes, or 17 hours, of work.
+Some pictures required just a quick basic tweak of crop, levels and sharpen but others required much more.

 I spent almost 50 hours on the images.
-Do the math and that works out to an average of only three minutes per image.
+That works out to an average of only three minutes per image.
 Would you work 50 hours (i.e. more than a week) for free?
 Of course not.
 This is why photographers charge for post-processing.

-Some clients understand that images right from the camera are not ready-to-go.
+Some customers understand that images right from the camera are not ready-to-go.
 But many others don’t realize that digital photo files need to be cleaned up and often require adjustments to brightness, contrast, colour, sharpening and sometimes even more, especially for portraits.
-Yes, even pictures from a $6,000 camera still need work.
+Yes, even pictures from a $7,000 camera still need work.

 Is post-processing really necessary?